techidaily/site-smart-video-creator/source/_posts/best-video-format-converters-of-2erry-i-apologize-for-the-confusion-earlier-here-are-two-new-titles-suitable-for-googles-search-engine.md

 Thanks for your reading.
 Have a nice day!

-## FAQs about BIGO Screen Recording

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FLlUft1ZxI0?si=pBd5QdHEE27qsNlN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs about BIGO Screen Recording

 ### 1\.
 Why can't I screen record Bigo Live?

 Most of the time, this is because your device does not have enough capacity or you did not grant permission to the tool you used to record.
 Check the storage space on your device (phone or computer) to solve this problem.
 Check to see if you have allowed the screen recorder to record a video.
 If everything appears to be in order, but you still cannot begin recording, try restarting your device.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gyGoQi7hsZk?si=8OcKcPUj2wSBmVZ1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yr0yS_Ywrjs?si=QxzYiX1KmUaExmlo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 2\.
 Is it illegal to screen record protected videos?